 Recipients of the award will have demonstrated a commitment to their communities through volunteer, community service and/or philanthropic activities outside of the classroom.
-Any School of Business student in good academic standing is eligible to be nominated by faculty, staff, administration or their peers for this award.
-Nominations, including self-nominations are due February 7, 2014.
+Any University of Redlands student in good academic standing is eligible to be nominated by faculty, staff, administration or their peers for this award.
+Nominations, including self-nominations are due Feb.
+5, 2016.

 For more information, please consult the Banta Community Service Award Guidelines and Nomination Form (MS Word)